sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

 #### Clarity of Purpose and Structured Learning Goals

-Clearly define what is being taught, why it is important, and what the learning goals are.
+Clearly define the content, its importance, and the specific learning goals.
 You can do this by breaking down the learning objectives into three main categories:

 * **What to Know:** The theoretical knowledge that participants should acquire.